22 Feb Why I Made Up My Weird Last Name And Why You Need To Reinvent Yourself Too

 How to Reinvent Yourself:

 1. Engraved jewelry.
 A perfect trick if changing name is a bit too drastic.
 What is the theme of your reinvention?
 Treat yourself to a beautiful piece of jewelry with the word or symbol engraved, and you will have a daily reminder.

 2. House swap.
 Follow the lead of Kate Winslet and Cameron Diaz in The Holiday, and get out of your rut by living in a different country for a while.
 You might find a hot boyfriend as a bonus.

 3. Try a new hobby.
 I did a standup comedy course while I was miserable in my corporate career in London.
 It was impossible not to be a different person when I had to crack jokes.

 Allowing myself to change is especially important in the context of my previous struggles with healthy eating.
 I remember how I used to feel like I needed to hold my breath every time that I made progress.
 A single stumble, and it would all fall to pieces.

-That is thankfully not my life today: I do not expect perfection from myself, but rather aim for progress.
+That is thankfully not my life today: I don’t expect perfection from myself, but I rather aim for progress.
 If I fall down, I pick myself up again.
-As long as it is not from a Vespa in Thailand.
+Hopefully, not from a Vespa in Thailand.